b. Cleveland Josephus Eaton II, 31st August 1939, Fairfield, Birmingham, Alabama, U.S.A.

 Cleveland Eaton began the study of music when he was only five years old.

 Ten years later he had mastered the piano, trumpet, and saxophone.

-When a teacher allowed him to take a bass home for practice, Eaton spent nearly every waking hour learning the instrument.
+When a teacher allowed him to take a bass home for practice, Cleveland spent nearly every waking hour learning the instrument.

 He became what many call one of the best Jazz bassists in the business.

 Cleveland made a name for himself as a composer, producer, and arranger.